Bluejhonny/Bluejhonny/README.md

 ### Hi there 👋
 I'm Jhonny!
-I'm a trainee developer.
+I'm a developer.

 🌋 I'm currently improving my knowledge of the  MERN Stack (NodeJS, ExpressJS, MongoDB, React).
 I also have knowledge in data analysis with python (Numpy, Pandas, GeoPandas and Keras) and in C++.

-👍 I’m looking to collaborate with teams with large or small projects where I can apply my knowledge and expertise
+👍 I’m looking to collaborate with teams with large or small projects where I can apply my knowledge and expertise.

-🌟 I am looking for a job as a full stack or back end developer in the mern, pern stack or another stack to grow professionally

 <p id="badges" align="center">